 - Transform boundaries – The plates move past each other, but because of friction, they cannot just glide past each other so build up stress, which is released as an earthquake.
 New Zealand’s Alpine Fault is an example of this type.

-- Divergent boundaries – The plates slide apart each other, and the space that this creates is filled with new crust from the magma formed below in the asthenosphere.
+- Divergent boundaries – The plates slide apart from each other, and the space that this creates is filled with new crust from the magma formed below in the asthenosphere.
 These boundaries can create great fracture zones that are a major source of submarine earthquakes.

-- Convergent boundaries – The plate slide towards each other.
+- Convergent boundaries – The plates slide towards each other.
 When one plate moves underneath the other, it is known as a subduction zone, associated with deep marine trenches and volcanoes – some of the most explosive on Earth.

 Where two continental plates collide they either buckle and compress, or one plate will go under or override the other, creating extensive mountain ranges.
 When two plates with oceanic crust collide, they usually create an island as one plate is descending (subducting) beneath the other.